crazytruth/iniesta/docs/source/iniesta/type_custom.rst

-By settings :code:`CUSTOM` in your :code:`INIESTA_INITIALIZATION_TYPE`, Iniesta, only loads the configs and you must create all the SNS and SQS Clients yourself, as well as managing the lifecycle of the client.
+By settings :code:`CUSTOM` in your :code:`INIESTA_INITIALIZATION_TYPE`, Iniesta, only loads the configs and you must create all the SNS and SQS Clients yourself, as well as managing the lifecycle of the clients.

 Polling Custom Queue
 ---------------------

-First we need to create a custom SQSClient and start polling in the listeners.
+First we need to create a custom :code:`SQSClient` and start polling in the listeners.

-1. Initialize and instantiate a SQSClient in listener and start polling
+1. Initialize and instantiate a :code:`SQSClient` in listener and start polling

 .. code-block:: python